Post-Entry Supports | Access

 Educational Trust

-Funding for all DCU Access Scholarships is raised by the Educational Trust in DCU through private donors.
-Access students can get involved by attending donor events where they will have the opportunity to meet with donors, from the business world.
+Funding for all DCU Access Scholarships, funding is raised by the DCU Educational Trust through private donors.
+Access students can engage by attending donor events to meet donors from the business community world.

-The Access Service provide a number of professional supports to students including internships, networking opportunities and placement support and guidance.
+The Access Service offers professional support, including internships, networking opportunities, as well as placement support and guidance.

-Some internships / opportunities that Access students can avail of:
+Some internships and opportunities that Access students have taken advantage of:

 - Washington Ireland Programme